Ai Coding Tools

 Overview of Cursor and GitHub Copilot

-GitHub Copilot: An AI pair programmer that suggests whole lines or blocks of code based on comments and code written by the user.
-It integrates directly with editors like Visual Studio Code.
+GitHub Copilot is an AI-powered pair programmer that suggests whole lines or blocks of code based on the context of what you’re writing.
+It’s built on OpenAI’s Codex model and is integrated directly into Visual Studio Code.

 Feature Comparison